Writes invalid XML chars to the database

 I can however NOT reproduce this with a new KeePassX 0.4 database.
 So I think something in my original database cannot be stored and read back in the 2.0 format.

 However, I cannot share my database for obvious reasons.
 If there is a way for me to see the decoded XML I'd be happy to look at the position mentioned by the error message.

-#4 Updated by Sander Steenhuis over 1 year ago
+#4 Updated by Sander Steenhuis almost 2 years ago

 That's perhaps a bit too complex for me.
 I'm a node dev, everything compiles automatically and just-in-time.
 I'd need to take a few courses on low level languages and manual compiling first.

 Any chance you can upload or send me the binary, or provide a link to a package that contains the binary?

 I'm on X64 (Linux 3.19.0-32-generic #37~14.04.1-Ubuntu SMP x86_64 GNU/Linux)

 #5 Updated by Clinton Begin almost 2 years ago